McMaster-Baby-Lab/handbook/pages/Research/researchBasics/onLine.md

 ### **Introduction to the study**
 - Greeting:
   - Hi XXX, how are you?.
 My name is XX, and I am the researcher who will be conducting your study today.
-First, I am going to share my screen with you (after sharing, check with participant to see if they can see the screen that you share with them).
+First, I am going to share my screen with you (after sharing, check with participants to see if they can see the screen that you share with them).

 - Explanation of the study:
   - XXX, let me tell you about the study you will be participating in today.
 This study takes about X minutes.
 We just want to know how you react!